Last Updated on June 22, 2026 by Emma Fajcz | Published: July 1, 2019

 The dog days of summer are in full swing, but Madrid still boasts plenty of fun in the sun throughout August.
-From days spent lazing by the pool with a drink in hand to sultry summer nights taking in a concert at the park, Madrid in August is a must for anyone seeking that idyllic Spanish combo of leisure and sunshine.
+From days spent lazing by the pool with a drink in hand to sultry summer nights taking in a concert at the park, these things to do in Madrid in August are a must for anyone seeking an idyllic Spanish combo of leisure and sunshine.

 But while all those factors do come into play, it’s still very possible to enjoy Madrid in August.
-You just have to keep an eye out for opportunities.
-And if you’re still not convinced, said opportunities often come in the form of street parties, concerts in the park, and long, lazy evenings spent at a rooftop bar.
+You just have to keep an eye out for opportunities!
+If you’re still not convinced, said opportunities often come in the form of street parties, concerts in the park, and long, lazy evenings spent at a rooftop bar.

 If you’ll be visiting Madrid in August, here are some great activities and events to include on your itinerary.